The Raft of the Medusa: Description

-The pictorial composition of the painting is constructed upon two pyramidal structures.
-The perimeter of the large mast on the left of the canvas forms the first.
+The pictorial composition of the painting is constructed on a pyramidal structure.
 The horizontal grouping of dead and dying figures in the foreground forms the base from which the survivors emerge, surging upward towards the emotional peak, where the central figure waves desperately at a rescue ship.

 Diagram showing the outline of the two pyramidal structures that form the basis of the work.
 The position of the Argus rescue vessel is indicated by the yellow dot.

 The viewer's attention is first drawn to the centre of the canvas, then follows the directional flow of the survivors' bodies, viewed from behind and straining to the right.
 According to the art historian Justin Wintle, "a single horizontal diagonal rhythm [leads] us from the dead at the bottom left, to the living at the apex."
 Two other diagonal lines are used to heighten the dramatic tension.
 One follows the mast and its rigging and leads the viewer's eye towards an approaching wave that threatens to engulf the raft, while the second, composed of reaching figures, leads to the distant silhouette of the Argus, the ship that eventually rescued the survivors.

 Géricault's palette is composed of pallid flesh tones, and the murky colours of the survivors' clothes, the sea and the clouds.
 Overall the painting is dark and relies largely on the use of sombre, mostly brown pigments, a palette that Géricault believed was effective in suggesting tragedy and pain.
 The work's lighting has been described as "Caravaggesque", after the Italian artist closely associated with tenebrism—the use of violent contrast between light and dark.
 Even Géricault's treatment of the sea is muted, being rendered in dark greens rather than the deep blues that could have afforded contrast with the tones of the raft and its figures.
 From the distant area of the rescue ship, a bright light shines, providing illumination to an otherwise dull brown scene.